-180 Externship hours; Total Quarter Credit Hours: 6 Prerequisite: PA101 and a CGPA of 2.0 or higher unless permission is granted by the Executive Chef.
+180 Externship hours; Total Quarter Credit Hours: 6

+Prerequisite: PA101 and a CGPA of 2.0 or higher unless permission is granted by the Director of Culinary Operations.

 PA701 - INDUSTRY EXTERNSHIP II

 Students gain relevant experience by working in an approved foodservice establishment.
 Students are required to satisfy 180 working hours and complete other required assignments to fulfill their externship commitment as part of their graduation requirements.